Monday, February 8, 2010

 Chocolate Chip ( Or Rum Raisin) Oatmeal Cookies

 I am not a very big fan of American food and Chocolate Chip Oatmeal Cookes to me are very American.
 May be it is that way just for me...
-Any way, when my daugher came from her school cooking class and brought this recipe for us to make at home together, I can't say that I was full of enthusiasm dip inside.
-I expected it to be too sweet and just plane too much of all tastes that define cookies.
+Any way, when my daugher came from her school cooking class and brought this recipe for us to make at home together, I can't say that I was full of enthusiasm deep inside.
+I expected it to be too sweet and just too much of all tastes that define cookies.
 But I figured that we'll be baking it together and it just would be fun because of that.
 Well, I have to admit that I was wrongand that the cookies are absolutely out of this world!
 They are just right and now on my favourite cookie list.
 We made two types: chocolate chip for little girls and rum raisin for big girls.
 Every one was happy!

 Here is what you'll need: